ayush-that/Apple-Calculator-Using-Computer-Vision/README.md

 ## License

-Distributed under the MIT License.
+Distributed under The GNU General Public License v3.0 License.
 See `LICENSE.txt` for more information.